White Sands National Park is a gigantic sandbox full of large undulating gypsum

 and fauna that are well adapted for life amongst the dunes.

-The park was designated a National Monument on January 18, 1933 by President Herbert Hoover, but has yet to achieve World Heritage Site or National Park status, mostly for political reasons.
-White Sands National Monument is surrounded by military installations (White Sands Missile Range and Holloman Air Force Base).
+The park was designated a National Monument on January 18, 1933 by President Herbert Hoover, but has had trouble achieving World Heritage Site or National Park status, mostly for political reasons.
+White Sands is surrounded by military installations (White Sands Missile Range and Holloman Air Force Base).
 This close relationship has been pretty contentious at times, what with misguided missiles and low flying jets and road closures and such.
+That said, White Sands finally achieved National Park status on Dec 20, 2019.
+Hooray!

 The visitor center, ranger residences, some maintenance buildings, and the bathrooms were constructed in pueblo style in the late 1930s.
 I went to White Sands in April of 2019, and I can tell you from personal experience the bathrooms were definitely showing their age.
 However I understand they are due for a makeover later in 2019.
 Of course there are also a couple of nice gift shops run by the White Sands Trading Company.